Blendify/blender-manual/blender_docs/manual/interface/keymap/blender_default.rst

 Select All Toggles
 ------------------

-Causes selection to de-select all when any selection exists.
+Causes selection to deselect all when any selection exists.

 .. _keymap-blender_default-spacebar_action: